Lifestyle and Lifespan

 Diurnal.
 These frogs do all of their hunting during the daytime.

-Panamanian Golden Frogs use a form of sign language called ‘semaphore,’ to signal to each other.
-They will “wave” their hands or raise and move their feet to defend their territory, try to attract a mate or even greet one another.
-This remarkable behavior is quite unique- seen only in a few frog species!
-(Perhaps not surprisingly, all of these frog species live near mountain streams where the roar of rushing water drowns out most every other sound!) - Frogs also vocalize.
+Panamanian Golden Frogs use a form of sign language called ‘semaphore’ to signal to each other.
+They will “wave” their hands or raise and move their feet to defend their territory, try to attract a mate, or even to greet one another.
+This remarkable behavior is quite unique - seen only in a few frog species!
+All of these frog species live near mountain streams where the roar of rushing water drowns out almost every other sound!
+Frogs also vocalize.
 The male frogs make a whistling noise and have at least two different kinds of calls.
 This is an especially interesting behavior, because the frogs have no external eardrums.
-Research think they might detect sound through their lungs, which are located right beneath the skin and vibrate when sounds hit them.
+Researchers think they might detect sound through their lungs, which are located right beneath the skin and vibrate when sounds hit them.

-Males attract females by display more than vocalizing.
-Panamanian Golden Frogs communicate with semaphores (visual signals,) a hand waving motion that is continuing to be researched.
-Once a male Panamanian golden frog has attracted a female's attention and she comes into his territory, he climbs onto her back and holds on tight (attaching himself to the female's forelimbs with a strong grasp.)
-She finds a shallow, shady place in a nearby stream and produces a long strand of cream-colored eggs, which she then affixes to a rock or pebbles to keep them from being washed downstream.
-(It is essential that the female finds a shady place to lay her eggs, as the developing eggs are extremely sensitive to light!)
-As she lays her eggs, the male fertilizes them; tadpoles hatch out about nine days later.
+Males attract females by displaying more than vocalization.
+Panamanian Golden Frogs communicate with semaphores (visual signals), a hand waving motion that is continuing to be researched.
+Once a male Panamanian golden frog has attracted a female's attention, and she comes into his territory, he climbs onto her back and holds on tight (attaching himself to the female's forelimbs with a strong grasp).
+She finds a shallow, shady place in a nearby stream and produces a long strand of cream-colored eggs.
+She then affixes the egg strand to a rock or pebbles to keep them from being washed downstream.
+It is essential that the female finds a shady place to lay her eggs as the developing eggs are extremely sensitive to light!
+As she lays her eggs the male fertilizes them.
+Tadpoles hatch out about nine days later.
 A male can hang onto a female for several days (even up to a month) before she lays her eggs!

 The female frog lays 200-600 eggs per clutch.
-Newly hatched tadpoles are white, and change to dark brown/black with gold flecks after just a few days.
-Tadpoles have a disk-shaped mouth with several rows of teeth that help them to hang on to stream-side rocks and eat algae.
+Newly hatched tadpoles are white and change to dark brown/black with gold flecks after just a few days.
+Tadpoles have a disk-shaped mouth with several rows of teeth that help them to hang onto stream-side rocks and eat algae.
 They spend 6-7 months this way, eating and growing.Young frogs are much more secretive than adults, hiding until their toxins are fully developed and they can protect themselves.
-Once tadpoles change into juvenile frogs, they eat to slowly enhance their skin toxicity, and their coloration changes to green with dark markings, matching the color of the mosses around them.
+Once tadpoles change into juvenile frogs, they eat to slowly enhance their skin toxicity.
+Their coloration changes to green with dark markings, matching the color of the mosses around them.
 They gradually change into the golden color of mature adults.

 Pre-Colombian indigenous peoples considered the frog as sacred and crafted talismans in their form.
 This frog is a now a cultural symbol of the Republic of Panama and its image is found on everything from t-shirts to lottery tickets.